N-H-Shimada/QCoin-CGF-2020/README.md

 ## QCoin on IBMQ (Qiskit)
 We show a Qiskit code building a circuit of Figure 9 and forwarding calculational steps specified in Algorithm 1.
 You can see reduction of error along with increasing queries.
-For more information, please refer to Jupyter notebook.
+For more information, please refer to Jupyter notebook ```QCoin_on_IBMQ.ipynb```.